feathersui/feathersui-openfl/README.md

 ---

-🚨 **Notice:** This is a **beta** version of Feathers UI for Haxe/OpenFL.
-Some components and features may still be missing, and occasional bugs should be expected.
+🎉 **Notice:** This is a **release candidate** version of Feathers UI for Haxe/OpenFL.
+It should be considered ready for production use.

 ---

+## Minimum requirements

+- Haxe 4.0
+- OpenFL 8.9.7

 ## Get started

 For more detailed instructions, see [Learn: Install Feathers UI for Haxe and OpenFL](https://feathersui.com/learn/haxe-openfl/installation/).

-## Minimum Requirements

-- Haxe 4.0
-- OpenFL 8.9.7

 ### Installation